 If approaching from Aguirre Springs, take the Pine Tree Trail.
 For The Spire and Razorback take the north fork of the trail and go up the canyon between Low Horn 6 and The Spire.
 For the other High Horns, start up from the middle point of the Pine Tree Trail.
 Go up a ridge and pick the gully to follow higher up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The High Horns:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The High Horns:

 Featured Route For The High Horns